Aros3205/Complete-Virtual-Lab-Environment-Setup./README.md

 ![Metasploitable VM Creation](./Screenshot%20(37).png)

-*(These sections can be expanded in a future README focused on offensive security testing.)*
+*(These sections will be expanded in a future README while I'll be  focusing on offensive security testing.)*

 ---